SeyfullahSemen/VMGSDK/README.md

         return view;
 	}
 ```
-As a parameter you need to give it a `NestedScrollView` and a `View` where the will be loaded in.

 ### 5. Full example
 We will show you a full example of how it is done.
 First we start with the line of code we need to add in the `MainActivity`